Seed cycling: Seed cycling practice

 A typical seed cycling routine involves consuming 1-2 tablespoons of each ground up seed daily, according to the cycle phase.The cycle typically begins with flaxseed and pumpkin seeds on day 1 of menstruation, continuing through day 14.
 From day 15 to 28, the seeds are switched to sesame and sunflower.
 For individuals with amenorrhea or irregular cycles, some practitioners suggest following the lunar cycle as a general guildine- starting flax and pumpkin seeds on the new moon and switching to sesame and sunflower seeds at the full moon.

-Advocates suggest that the nutrient profile of these seeds including lignans, omega-3, and other essential whole vitamins and minerals may gently influence the body’s natural hormone production and metabolism, potentially reducing symptoms such as PMS, irregular cycles, acne, and mood swings.
+Advocates suggest that the nutrient profile of these seeds including lignans, omega-3, and other essential whole vitamins and minerals may gently influence the body's natural hormone production and metabolism, potentially reducing symptoms such as PMS, irregular cycles, acne, and mood swings.
 Seed cycling is most popular among individuals seeking non-pharmaceutical approaches to menstrual wellness, particularly those experiencing perimenopause, PCOS, or post-birth control symptoms.

 Despite growing anecdotal popularity and its use in integrative health practices, there is limited scientific research specifically validating the efficacy of seed cycling.
 However, many of the nutrients found in the recommended seeds are known to support overall hormonal function and reproductive health.

 Research

-Until recently, the practice of seed cycling - rotating specific seeds during different phases of the menstrual cycle - had not been formally evaluated in peer-reviewed clinical trials.
-However, this changed with a 2023 randomized clinical study published in Food Science & Nutrition, which assessed the effects of seed cycling on women with polycystic ovary syndrome (PCOS).
-The trial found that participants who followed a structured seed cycling protocol (consuming flaxseed and pumpkin seeds in the follicular phase, and sesame and sunflower seeds in the luteal phase) over a 12-week period experienced significant improvements in hormonal markers (FSH,LH, and progesterone), ovarian morphology, and body mass index compared to control groups.
+Until recently, the practice of seed cycling had not been formally evaluated in peer-reviewed clinical trials.
+A 2023 randomized clinical study published in Food Science & Nutrition assessed the effects of seed cycling on women with polycystic ovary syndrome (PCOS).
+The trial found that participants who followed a structured seed cycling protocol (consuming flaxseed and pumpkin seeds in the follicular phase, and sesame and sunflower seeds in the luteal phase) over a 12-week period experienced significant improvements in hormonal markers (FSH, LH, and progesterone), ovarian morphology, and body mass index compared to control groups.

 This study represents the first published clinical evidence supporting the potential effectiveness of seed cycling as a combined and timed nutritional intervention.
 While further research is still needed to replicate and expand on these findings across broader populations, the study challenges the previous notion that seed cycling lacked peer-reviewed clinical validation.

 Additional research continues to explore the individual benefits of nutrients found in these seeds - such as lignans, omega-3 fatty acids, zinc, vitamin E, and selenium - on reproductive and hormonal health.
 These components have been associated with reduced PMS symptoms, improved ovulation, and hormone modulation.
 The emerging evidence base suggests that seed cycling may offer a promising complementary strategy for menstrual and hormonal balance.